tamatebako/dwarfs-t/doc/dwarfsck.md

   option will show the manual page.
 If supported by the terminal and a suitable pager (e.g. `less`) is found, the manual page is displayed in the pager.

+## METADATA FORMAT DISPLAY

+When displaying filesystem information, `dwarfsck` will automatically detect and show the metadata serialization format used by the image.
+This is shown in the output as `metadata format:` followed by either `flatbuffers` or `thrift`.
+The `flatbuffers` format is the modern default and offers excellent portability with memory-mappable zero-copy access.
+The `thrift` format is the legacy format that offers slightly better compression (~5-10%) but has complex dependencies.

+For performance comparisons between formats, see [benchmark-metadata(7)](benchmark-metadata.md).

 ## ENVIRONMENT VARIABLES